Cloth modeling: Background

 Most models of cloth are based on "particles" of mass connected in some manner of mesh.
-Newtonian Physics is used to model each particle through the use of a "black box" called a physics engine.
-This involves using the basic law of motion (Newton's Second Law):
+Newtonian physics is used to model each particle through the use of a "black box" called a physics engine.
+This involves using the basic law of motion (Newton's second law):

 In all of these models, the goal is to find the position and shape of a piece of fabric using this basic equation and several other methods.

 Geometric methods

-André Weil pioneered the first of these, the geometric technique, in 1986.
-His work was focused on approximating the look of cloth by treating cloth like a collection of cables and using Hyperbolic cosine (catenary) curves.
+Jerry Weil pioneered the first of these, the geometric technique, in 1986.
+His work was focused on approximating the look of cloth by treating cloth like a collection of cables and using hyperbolic cosine (catenary) curves.
 Because of this, it is not suitable for dynamic models but works very well for stationary or single-frame renders.
 This technique creates an underlying shape out of single points; then, it parses through each set of three of these points and maps a catenary curve to the set.
 It then takes the lowest out of each overlapping set and uses it for the render.